- 1 COVID-19 studies in healthcare workers in University of Mainz

 The Integra IT

-The Vigilant-e, one of the main modules of the TrialPal solution, allows the trial participants to report actions to the research site.
+Surveillance, one of the main modules of the TrialPal solution, allows the trial participants to report actions to the research site.
 It was ideal for trial surveillance where subjects must report their health status, symptoms, or emergencies regularly as in this case.
 For this project, the App obtained weekly data from 3665 participants at its peak.
-The biweekly average was 3530 reports, which was reflected in the high adherence to the application of up to 97%.
+The biweekly average was 3530 reports, reflected in the high adherence to the application of up to 97%.

 “The Integra IT team did a wonderful job developing and implementing a mobile application, which was used to collect data on SARS-CoV-2 infections in a large epidemiological cohort study in Mainz, Germany.
-We at P95 Belgium appreciate Integra’s agile and efficient technical support, and we look forward to a continued collaboration”
+At P95 Belgium, we appreciate Integra’s agile and efficient technical support and look forward to continued collaboration.”

 and lessons learned

-- Integra IT achieved a successful clinical trial operation in the European continent and in the native language, thanks to the TralPal intuitive design and its high-end technology.
+- Integra IT achieved a successful clinical trial operation in the European continent and the native language, thanks to the TralPal intuitive design and high-end technology.

 - The flexibility and adaptability of our solutions were vital to the project’s development, as they integrated with the data center of the University Medical Center of the Johannes Gutenberg University of Mainz.
-The collected data were stored in a highly secure local server, in compliance with Germany and European regulations – GDPR, which shows the flexibility of Integra IT solutions.
+The collected data was stored in a highly secure local server, in compliance with German and European regulations – GDPR, which shows the flexibility of Integra IT solutions.

 - Integra IT team addressed the main challenges with agile and flexible decision-making.
 Communications between the stakeholders we’re essential for success.